How to Deploy SCEP Certificates Using Addigy and SecureW2

 4. Add the SCEP URL to the Addigy portal so you can push out configuration profiles to all Addigy devices and

-You’ll need to create Apple push digital certificates to establish secure communications between your managed Apple devices and your certificate management system.
-You can create an Apple Push Certificate by downloading an Addigy Certificate Signing Request (CSR) file and uploading in Apple.
+You’ll need to create Apple Push digital certificates to establish secure communications between your managed Apple devices and your certificate management system.
+You can create an Apple Push Certificate by downloading an Addigy Certificate Signing Request (CSR) file and uploading it to Apple.

 1. On the Addigy Portal, go to Accounts.